Google Pixel 4a 5G cameras and 5G offer a better value than the Pixel 5

-The Google Pixel 4a launched back in August after a long delay, and just a few months later a new version has launched that can connect to the high-speed 5G networks – meet the Google Pixel 4a 5G.
+The Google Pixel 4a launched back in August after a long delay, and just a few months later a new version has launched - alongside the Google Pixel 5 - that can connect to the high-speed 5G networks – meet the Google Pixel 4a 5G.

 While the Pixel 4a 5G costs a bit more than its 4G LTE-only predecessor, it comes with some upgrades, stepping up from a Snapdragon 730G to a Snapdragon 765G chipset and adding a second rear camera (ultrawide).
-The 4a 5G's 6.2-inch OLED display is larger than the 5.8-inch screen on the original 4a, too.
+The 4a 5G's 6.2-inch OLED display is larger than the 5.8-inch screen on the original 4a, too, and a massive 3,800mAh battery compared to the 4a's 3,140mAh capacity.

-The new phone also packs 6GB of RAM, a 3,800mAh battery, and the just-released Android 11 out of the box.
+The new phone also packs 6GB of RAM and the just-released Android 11 out of the box.
+It will keep its predecessor's 128GB of storage.

 Those handful of upgrades make the price bump from the standard Pixel 4a’s $349 / £349 / AU$599 cost to the Pixel 4a 5G’s $499 (around £386/ AU$695) pricetag easier to bear.

 Getting the Pixel 4a 5G is another headache, though: in the UK, it's going on sale on November 19 on the Google Store.
-The standard version with sub-6 5G connectivity will be available in the US on November 19, too, but the mmWave 5G version will go on sale from Verizon a bit earlier on October 29 – though it will cost $599 instead.
+The standard version with sub-6 5G connectivity will be available in the US on November 19, per Android Police, but the mmWave 5G version will go on sale from Verizon a bit earlier on October 29 – though it will cost $599 instead.

 Introducing #Pixel4a5G!6.2” OLED display.
 Ultrawide lens.
 A more powerful battery.
 And even a headphone jack. https://t.co/OH3Q4IKmFq #LaunchNightIn pic.twitter.com/RS02Et4nIRSeptember 30, 2020